 About Lev Lafayette

-Lev works for the Victorian Partnership for Advanced Computing as a systems administrator for Linux clusters.
-As per that organisation, this site is mostly dedicated to issues concerning High Performance Computing, Scientific Computing and Supercomputing.
-Lev is involved in Linux Users of Victoria, currently as President, but previously as Public Officer, Vice-President, Treasurer and Committee Member.
+Lev works for the Research Computing Services group at the University of Melbourne as the Senior High Performance Computing Development and Operations Engineer, and prior to that Victorian Partnership for Advanced Computing, as a systems administrator for Linux clusters and as the Quality Management Coordinator.
+As per those roles, this site is mostly dedicated to issues concerning High Performance Computing, Scientific Computing and Supercomputing.
+Lev is involved in Linux Users of Victoria, having spent four years as President, two years as Public Officer, two years as Vice-President, a year as Treasurer and is now in his third year as an ordinary committee member.
+He is has a coordinating role in the annual Multicore World conference and typically take the role of MC.

 The crocodile logo was designed by Victoria Jankowski.
 It was first used on the cover of Neon-komputadór, the first IT training manual for the Ministry of Foreign Affairs in East Timor which was printed and translated by the United Nations Development Programme.
 The crocodile represents the Timorese people and is the emblem of their land.
 The integrated circuit represents their independent connectivity to the wider world.